- 9200 Fair Oaks Blvd, Fair Oaks, CA 95628

 - Or email!

-The Waldorf Teacher Training Program for Subject Teachers, Handwork focuses on the philosophical foundations of Waldorf education, age-appropriate lessons for the grades curriculum, practical skills, and mentoring with master teachers.
+The Teacher Training Program for Handwork Subject Teachers focuses on the philosophical foundations of Waldorf education, age-appropriate lessons for the grades curriculum, practical skills, and mentoring with master teachers.
 Also included are continuing independent study and observation in Waldorf schools during the school year.
 Other areas may include therapeutic applications, collegial relationships, classroom management, and parent education.

 Modified Summer Foundation Courses for Subject Teacher Training (designed to be taken concurrently in the summer).